HollyDraz/weekend-jquery-salary-calculator./INSTRUCTIONS.md

 -[] create a function that then finds the sum of the employees that are in the table
     -[]show to total of the additon of all the employee salaries -[] note: its only going to add the salaries
+    -[] create a limit on the total
+    -[] if total is exceeded have the page turn red

 ## Stretch Goals